IgorLevinX/Docker-App/README.md

 After that the user clicks the **Submit** button to start the operation.

-* The **Get** option in the container and image sections is not based on docker command by the same name and used to get a conatainer or image by its name or all container or images if name not used.
+* The **Get** option in the container and image sections is not based on docker command by the same name and used to get a container or image by its name or all container or images if name not used.